"...a woman who is part Edith Piaf, part cowgirl,

-April was a fitting month for the release of “Paris, Texafrance” – the third in the “Texafrance” series.
-Again produced by Chris Gage, the CD includes songs by Albert’s inspiration, Edit Piaf, as well as tunes from Charles Trenet with English translations handled by Ms. Albert.
+“Paris, Texafrance” – the third in the “Texafrance” series - was again produced by Chris Gage.
+The CD includes songs by Albert’s inspiration, Edit Piaf, as well as tunes from Charles Trenet with English translations handled by Ms. Albert.
 The music is warm and acoustic and the character of a 100 year old Bechstein grand piano in Gage’s hands is the centerpiece.
 Ms. Albert’s voice has matured and “the possessor of one of the best and purest voices in Austin, Texas” (3rd Coast Magazine) shines on this outing.

 Available as a duo to a five piece band, Christine

 Albert’s French Show moves gracefully between French and